 Liapis’ choreographic research focuses on creating and presenting original, collaborative works weaving in elements of digital media and costume design to create a complete visual and sonic experience on stage.
 She recently collaborated with the Harry Partch Institute at the University of Washington to bring contemporary dance to the concert stage with the sounds and sculptural instruments of Harry Partch.
 Currently, Stephanie is in the midst of a new creative project which examines and redefines gender power dynamics in existing iconic works.
 Her work has been presented in New York, Washington, Arizona, Texas, Virginia, Michigan, Pennsylvania, Switzerland and Singapore.

 Stephanie received a B.F.A. from NYU Tisch School of the Arts and an M.F.A. from the University of Washington.
 Her thesis work at the UW focused on writing embodied dance criticism for undergraduate and graduate students.
-Stephanie is currently an Assistant Professor of Dance at Swarthmore College.
+Stephanie recently relocated to southern California where she is teaching and making work.